Chestertown Armory: National Guard use

-Washington College ownership
+Transfer and Washington College ownership

 After the departure of the Maryland National Guard from the armory, there was much discussion over what should be done with the building.
 In 2007, two proposals emerged: one by Washington College and the other by the local homeless shelter.
 By the end of the year, a consortium of local businesses and the college put forth a proposal to pay the costs of Kent County buying the site.

 In 2013, the Chestertown Armory was transferred to Washington College.
 The structure continues to sit vacant.
 In 2019, What's Up?
 Magazine reported that the college was investigating the possibility of turning it into a bed and breakfast.